Phi Phi Islands Gay Travel

 Massage parlors are everywhere in the Phi Phi Islands.
 Some are right on the main couple of streets and some are tucked away in alleys.
 I must have tried three or four of these places, and there is one that really blew me away.

-This specific massage center isn’t on google, but to get there, just search online for Detox Hostel.
+This specific massage center isn’t on Google, but to get there, just search online for Detox Hostel.
 It is south of the hostel, located on the corner of the street, across from a diving school.
-I had several massages as well as a pedicure there, and the staff are incredibly talented.
+I had several massages as well as a pedicure there, and the staff is incredibly talented.

 As with anywhere in Southeast Asia, if you are cat-called to receive a massage by the staff sitting outside the shop on the street, you can probably assume it’s not a high-quality establishment.

 Koh Phi Phi is known to be a party island.
 Nightlife thrives every night of the week and hotel pool parties are held on the weekends.
 I love the fact that you can party all night on a Monday.
 There are always travelers looking to have a ton of fun dancing on the beach.